 God fill us with the Holy Spirit so we can have boldness to preach and witness: Acts 1:8 & 4:31.
 So many believers are cruelly hampered by the fear of man.
 ‘But Peter and John answered and said unto them, Whether it be right in the sight of God to hearken unto you more than unto God, judge ye.’
 Acts 4:19.
 Oh how we need the fear of the Lord.
 It is the beginning of wisdom.
 We talk so much about the Holy Spirit in this day, but there is a reality of Him that frees a Christian from over consciousness of his fellow man.
 The Bible says in Proverbs 29:25 that the fear of man brings a snare.
 We long in slottsmissionen to see Christians brought into this glorious reality.
 Oh the weakness of the flesh when one stands publicly to proclaim the Gospel, but equally oh the strengthening and power of the Holy Spirit when we obey.
 God gives the Holy Spirit to those who obey him.
 Acts 5:32.

 Ok.
-We invite slottsmissionen to visit our church.
+We invite Slottsmissionen to visit our church.
 What will you actually do?
 We are flexible.
 But generally, we preach evangelistic services both in the church and also on the street.
-We testify, preach and read the Bible publicly and aloud in the squares.
+We testify and preach publicly and aloud in the squares.
 We engage in one to one evangelism and pray for the needs of people as the Lord leads.
-We door to door.
+We do door to door.
 We can hold tent meetings too in the Summer.
 But our emphasis is on preaching.
 We train people in Biblical evangelism.
-We have missions trips in our vehicles.
+We have missions trips.
 So members from your assembly or locality can join us we journey from place to place.
-There are loudspeakers and preaching platforms on the roofs of our Land Rovers.
-This is a very effective way of reaching people.
+There are preaching platforms on the roofs of some cars.
+This is an effective tool to reach many people.
 In the Summer particularly when there are festivals or gatherings.

 But winter time can be good too, especially at skiing or Winter sports events where large crowds of people attend.
 May we remind you dear reader that Jesus commanded us to go OUT into the highways and byways.
 Too many times the church in the Western world is insular and expects sinners to come IN.
 It’s great if they do attend our services, but oftentimes in this day and age it’s not the case.
 We cannot afford to wait for them.
 There is an urgency to the Gospel.
 The Bible says today is the day of salvation.
 2 Cor 6:2 and in Hebrews 3:15 ‘TODAY if you hear his voice do not harden your hearts.’ unrepentant sinners go to hell in Winter time, not only in the Summer!